GillianRamirez/Portfolio/README.md

     but ended up making it difficult for myself to comprehend and probably should've asked for help.
     2. Filling the blank spaces surrounding the main focus.
 Either with a couple of icons, text boxes, or other decorations.
     3. Making the contact form functional.
+    4. Putting a "container" class to have an easier time centering all pages